 At times, you have to choose between single premiums vs. regular premium while purchasing a life insurance policy.
 A lot of people think that just because they can afford to pay a onetime premium, it makes sense, but it’s not true.

 Other than some cases, it does not make much sense to pay a one-time premium (single premium) while buying a term plan.
 The best option which will work for most people is the yearly premium.
 So if your agent is trying to explain to you how a one-time payment will help you save the cost, run away and don’t fall for it.

 This is a big one which is critical to understand.

 When you buy a term plan (or even health insurance), sometimes your premiums can increase after your medicals are done and you may be asked to pay an extra premium.
 This increase in premium is due to health issues and it’s very valid to ask you to pay this extra premium.

-However you should understand that the premiums increase is natural thing to happen if you are of the high risk category (like smoker, alcoholic or if some past illness).
+However you should understand that the premiums increase is a natural thing to happen if you are of the high-risk category (like a smoker, alcoholic or if some past illness).
 It’s actually a good thing that the company is beforehand checking the facts and still offering you the plan, though at a little high premium which is very fair from their point of view.

 If you are still not clear on this, you should learn how insurance companies work and what is their model?

 At that point, rather than postponing the decision, the best thing is to go ahead and buy the policy.